cox96de/runner/resource/db/README.md

 used in a production environment.
 The scripts are not optimized for performance and are not tested for all possible scenarios.

-The scripts are generated `tools/dbmigrate`.
+The scripts are generated `go test ./resource/db`.